 The CNA examination, also referred to as the State Competency Test, is required to work as a certified nursing assistant.
 This certification, and its eligibility requirements, are determined and monitored by your state's professional licensing board.
 While exam specifics may vary according to your state, most states require successful completion of both written and clinical tests.
 Passing both parts of the examination is rewarded with the official title of Certified Nursing Assistant and qualifies you to register with your state's nursing board.

 While becoming a CNA requires dedication of both time and money, the end result is something to be proud of.
 Ultimately, the sacrifices you must undergo are well-worth the professional and personal advancement a career as a certified nursing assistant provides.
+Study hard at your CNA classes and the rest of your medical career will have a solid foundation to build from.

 Although working as a certified nursing assistant provides an up-close-and-personal view into what goes into treating a myriad of conditions, this job is just not ideal for any person with an interest in the medical field.
 Unfortunately, countless aspiring CNAs are left with their jaws gaping as they realize their dream career is one filled with stressful situations, dynamic co-worker personalities and demanding patients.
 While it's important to understand the pros of working as a CNA, it's even more important to carefully weigh out the cons of this profession.